Found a bird? 707-484-6502 Winter hours 8:00am to 4:30pm

 Native Songbird Care & Conservation (NSCC) is a state and federally licensed wildlife rehabilitation hospital and non-profit organization located in Sebastopol, California.
-We are dedicated to the conservation of native passerines through rehabilitation, release back to the wild, community engagement, and educational outreach.
-Each year our experienced staff and volunteers care for approximately 1,000 native passerines of more than 70 species.
+We are dedicated to the conservation of native songbirds through rehabilitation, release back to the wild, community engagement, and educational outreach.
+Each year our experienced staff and volunteers care for approximately 1,000 native songbirds of more than 70 species.

-The internship program at NSCC provides a unique opportunity to gain experience in the care of injured, ill, and orphaned native passerines within the wildlife rehabilitation setting.
-From a conservation perspective, this internship also provides an up-close look at the anthropogenic threats facing passerines in today’s world and what we can do to reduce the impact of those threats.
+The internship program at NSCC provides a unique opportunity to gain experience in the care of injured, ill, and orphaned native songbirds within the wildlife rehabilitation setting.
+From a conservation perspective, this internship also provides an up-close look at the anthropogenic threats facing songbirds in today’s world and what we can do to reduce the impact of those threats.

 All species cared for at NSCC are state and federally protected.
 Interns will become familiar with the laws and ethics that govern and guide our work as rehabilitators.